-Randi Olin: It’s been a year since the release of The Gift of Failure (full disclosure: I have two copies at home, one I keep in my office, the other stays bedside.)
+Randi Olin: It’s been two years since the release of The Gift of Failure (full disclosure: I have two copies at home, one I keep in my office, the other stays bedside.)
 Tell us, what has the reaction been to this idea that parents need to step aside and let their children make mistakes in order to succeed?
 What kind of resistance, if any, have you experienced to the concept along the way?

 Jessica Lahey: I’m used to pushback when I write about education and parenting, as it’s such an emotionally fraught issue, but to my complete shock, there’s been almost none.
 Sure, I show up for an event, and there are parents there with looks of, “Okay, try your best, lady, but I don’t plan to agree with you” on their faces, but for the most part, audiences have been amazing.
 It’s been fascinating to find out that parents across the country are feeling a little…uncomfortable with the way they see their kids’ education and free time play out, and have a sneaking suspicion that they may be holding their kids back from becoming competent and independent.

 I also hear a lot that while people know they are overparenting, they just don’t know how to turn that ship around, and so they appreciate the direct, simple suggestions for changes in day-to-day behaviors.
 I know that’s what I needed as a parent, and it’s the reason I wrote the book, so it’s nice to find out I’m keeping plenty of good company!

 RO: Through your book tours and talks, you’ve likely spoken with many parents who have shared their own stories about parenting and learning how to let go.
 In light of these interactions, has anything about your own parenting perspective changed since the book’s release?

 JL: I’m a lot more willing to forgive myself for missteps.
 I’ve also realized that my opinions about how I should parent change, depending on the phases of my kids’ lives (or of the moon!) and their different stages of development and personality.